-Specify the nature of these agencies and complete items A-5 and A-6:

-Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
+available through the Medicaid agency.
+Specify the nature of these agencies and complete items A-5 and A-6: Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
 There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
-The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency of the operating agency (if applicable).
+Specify the nature of these entities and complete items A-5 and A-6:

 Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
-There is an interagency agreement or memorandum of understanding between the State
+There is an interagency agreement or memorandum of understanding between the State and these agencies that sets forth responsibilities and performance requirements for these agencies that is